dontpanicdao/starknet-burner/examples/starknet-js-v4/README.md

 This document captures the changes between starknet.js 3.18.2 and 4.4.2 (v4)
-to help people with the migration. v4 supports the changes from InvokeTXNV0 to InvokeTXNV1 in transactions.
-As a result v4 is required to support the next release of starknet that should remove support for InvokeTXNV0.
-It also implies that the payload differs and that you might very well break your app if you were not using the right call or if you are checking deep into the protocol!
+to help people with the migration.

+The motivation for v4 seems to be:

-v4 also introduces support for the JSON-RPC api.
+- The introduction of support for the JSON-RPC api.
 That is important to enable the permissionless side of Starknet.
 However, it still not fully implemented and requires some efforts from the node like Pathfinder to comply to the latest Starknet JSON-RPC API.
-You can probably delay this part of the upgrade.
-Nevermind, we also anticipate that part might be spicy too.
-One day at a time!
+So I would say that we probably delay this part as dapp developer.
+- Some optimisation and, for instance, the removal of the 120k of output for every block that are queried with the getBlock of v3.

+> We are curious to see how the abstraction will ne maintained, since, for
+> instance JSON-RPC v0.2 introduced different ways to look at the block, like
+> `starknet_getBlockWithTx` and `starknet_getBlockWithTxHashes`...

+There is another change to come and that is the removal of the `entry_point_selector` field from invoke transaction to move to invokeTxnV1.
+Not sure if/how it will impact dapps but at least starknet-js must have that change because wallets are using it.
+And that is pretty obvious that that feature will not be backported.
+Anyway, one day at a time!

 The document is organized in 2 sections: